Yawen-Zhou/project/README.md

      ```
 ## 2. Code Development:
 - ### Edit and Rename Provided Script:
-   - Download, modify, and upload the provided Stata .do file for linking the DEMO.XPT data to mortality follow-up data.
+   - Download, modify, and upload the [Stata_ReadInProgramAllSurveys.do](https://ftp.cdc.gov/pub/HEALTH_STATISTICS/NCHS/datalinkage/linked_mortality/Stata_ReadInProgramAllSurveys.do) file for linking the DEMO.XPT data to mortality follow-up data.
 Rename this file to ```followup.do``` and commit it with the description: “Updated DEMO.XPT linkage .do file”.
-In otherwords, download, modify, and upload Stata_ReadInProgramAllSurveys.do.
-You may watch the week 6 video for the key items to edit.
-For instance, you may edit it so that it reads in the data directly from the website.
+Remember to edit the hardcoded filepath.
 - ### Data Merging:
    - Merge the survey data with the mortality data, ensuring alignment on the unique sequence numbers:
       ```stata